Honeybunch/HowToComputer/README.md

 Recommended: `Show File Extensions`

+---

-### Creating New Files
+### Creating New Files & Directories

 #### How do I make a new directory?
+`ctrl+shift+n` will create a new directory

+or

-The fastest way is to `right-click` an empty area in the `explorer` window to bring up the `context-menu`, go to the `New` submenu and select `Folder`.
-The `directory` will be created and immediately enter naming mode.
+`right-click` an empty area in the `explorer` window to bring up the `context-menu`.
+Go to the `New` submenu and select `Folder`.

+In either case the `directory` will be created and immediately enter naming mode.
 Hit the `Enter` or `Esc` key to just use the default name "New Folder" or type in a more descriptive name first.

 {{TODO: Gif}}